 The Power of Zero – How to Get to the 0% Tax Bracket and Transform Your Retirement by David McKnight

-In the Power of Zero, David McKnight lays out a well-devised strategy that will accumulate sufficient wealth for retirement and enable a tax-free income stream.
+In the Power of Zero book by David McKnight, the author lays out a well-devised strategy that will accumulate sufficient wealth for retirement and enable a tax-free income stream.

 Mr. McKnight uses a “three-bucket” strategy for wealth accumulation that should be utilized by everyone and makes a terrific case for why each bucket is necessary.

 If you are concerned about your tax-liability during your retirement years and are unsure if your current retirement planning efforts will enable you to realize a retirement lifestyle that you’ve been planning for, this book lays out an easy-to-understand retirement strategy that will get you there.

 We hope you’ll enjoy The Power of Zero book review.

 Table of Contents